google/ffcc/README.md

   different lighting conditions, instead of heavily favoring one particular group.

-You could read further tuning description in Tune.m or CrossValidate.m
+You can read further tuning description in Tune.m or CrossValidate.m

 ### Training
 Once Tune() is producing reasonable cross-validation results, use Train()